Inviting the Mayor to a function

 The formal title The Mayor is given irrespective of whether the Mayor is female or male.
 When introducing the Mayor or addressing them at a function the title “Madam Mayor” is used.

-If the Deputy Mayor, Councillor Sheila Peacock, is attending, on behalf of the Mayor then the formal title is “Madam Deputy Mayor”.
+If the Deputy Mayor, Councillor Dana Carlin, is attending, on behalf of the Mayor then the formal title is “Madam Deputy Mayor”.

 More formally “The Worshipful the Mayor of Haringey” can be used when printing publications and invitation cards.